EdgarOrtegaRamirez/nvim-config/README.md

 ### Iterm (For Mac Users only)

-[iTerm2](https://iterm2.com/) is a replacement for Terminal and the successor to iTerm. nvim theme catpuccin won't work for mac terminal app.
+[iTerm2](https://iterm2.com/) is a replacement for Terminal and the successor to iTerm.
+The Catppuccin theme won't work for macOS Terminal app.

 ## Install